-On January 2, 1863, the Union Army of the Cumberland defeated the Confederate Army of Mississippi at the Battle of Stones River (also known as the Battle of Murfreesboro) after three days of spirited fighting.
+On January 2, 1863, the Union Army of the Cumberland defeated the Confederate Army of the Mississippi at the Battle of Stones River (also known as the Battle of Murfreesboro) after three days of spirited fighting.
 Following the hard-fought Union victory, Bragg withdrew his army from central Tennessee to Tullahoma, near the Tennessee-Georgia border.
 As Rosecrans planned his pursuit of the Rebel army, Confederate cavalry commanded by General John Hunt Morgan harassed the Union rear and threatened their supply lines.
 Desperate to stop Morgan’s raids, Rosecrans wrote to General-in-Chief Henry W. Halleck on January 14, 1863:

 “I must have cavalry or mounted infantry.
 I could mount infantry had I horses and saddles…with mounted infantry I can drive the rebel cavalry to the wall and keep the roads open in my rear Will you authorize the purchase of saddles and horses for mounting, when, requisite, 5000 or more infantry?”

 When the War Department proved unable to supply the horses Rosecrans needed, he issued Special Field Order Number 44 (Department of the Cumberland) on February 16th, 1863, stating:

 “Brig Gen. J. J. Reynolds, commanding Fifth Division, Fourteenth Army Corps, is authorized to mount the Second Brigade (Wilder’s) of his command.”